brain-tec/delivery-carrier/sale_order_warehouse_from_delivery_carrier/readme/USAGE.rst

 Create a new quotation and select a shipping method.

-If selected shipping method has a SO warehouse defined this warehouse will be automatically set in the quotation.
+If selected shipping method has a sales order warehouse defined this warehouse will be automatically set in the quotation.

 **Note**:
-warehouse will be NOT updated if Sales Order is already confirmed.
+The warehouse will NOT be updated if the sales order is already confirmed.